- Senior Certification and Graduation Information

 - The advising staff will assess the student's major progress to determine any/all remaining courses needed to complete the Criminal Justice major.

 - Students will be given SPN's for C.J. classes (only) at the advising session.

 - Advising sessions for seniors will occur after the schedule goes live: students are to use the C.J.
 Senior Sakai site for eligible dates.
 All advising sessions will occur prior to general registration.

-- Sarah will be hosting evening hours on Tuesdays, and TBD will be hosting evening hours on TBD (in addition to their regular office hours).
+- Sarah will be hosting evening hours on Tuesdays, (in addition to her regular office hours).